selfbus/software-arm-lib/Bus-Updater/PC_updater_tool/source/README.md

-    --delay <ms>                    delay telegrams during data transmission to reduce bus load, valid 0-500ms, default 0 -l,--logLevel <TRACE|DEBUG|INFO>   Logfile logging level [TRACE|DEBUG|INFO] (default DEBUG) --ERASEFLASH                    delete the entire flash except from the bootloader itself!
+    --delay <ms>                    delay telegrams during data transmission to reduce bus load, valid 0-500ms, default 0 -l,--logLevel <TRACE|DEBUG|INFO>   Logfile logging level [TRACE|DEBUG|INFO] (default DEBUG) --ERASEFLASH                    USE WITH CAUTION!
+Erases the complete flash memory including the physical KNX address and all settings of the device.
+Only the bootloader is not deleted.
     --DUMPFLASH <start> <end>       dump a flash range in intel(R) hex to the serial port of the MCU.
 Works only with DEBUG version of the bootloader.
  -f0,--NO_FLASH                     for debugging use only, disable flashing firmware!